What The Dickins: A Tale Of Edinburgh City

 The Best Places To See Cherry Blossom in Edinburgh

 First it’s the snowdrops, then daffodils and all the crocuses lining the Meadows.
-Then suddenly at some point in April, the cherry blossom burst into life across Edinburgh.
+Then suddenly at some point in late April, the cherry blossom burst into life across Edinburgh.
 Known as “sakura” in Japanese, these pale blooms are a symbol of spring because it is a time of renewal.
 However, because the blooms are short-lived, they are also symbolic of the fleeting nature of life.

 The Best Places to See Cherry Blossom in Edinburgh